 - Failure to warn of hazardous or dangerous conditions

 - Defective stairs cases, broken steps or stair treads, and dangerous stairwells

 - Slip and fall injuries caused by landlord negligence, e.g., apartments or condos, dorms, etc.

 - Defective lighting, e.g., inadequate, non-functioning or complete lack of lighting

-When a foreign substance which can become a hazard is one that is naturally occurring, such as ice, snow, wet leaves, etc., and when the accumulation is not the fault of the landowner, the owner is under no duty to discover and then remove the hazard unless there is evidence that this had become an obvious hazard.
-This does not mean that a land owner or occupier has no duty to inspect its premises – it still has the duty to inspect.
-If a reasonable inspection had uncovered a hazard caused by the natural accumulation of ice, for instance, then the owner will still have liability for its failure to inspect.
-Such an inspection must be a thorough one and an owner cannot get by with a perfunctory review of its premises.
-There is no bright line test as to what constitutes a reasonable inspection – it will depend on many factors that are examined on a case by case basis.
+This does not mean that a landowner or occupier has no duty to inspect their premises — they still have the duty to inspect.
+If a reasonable inspection had uncovered a hazard caused by the natural accumulation of ice, for instance, then the owner will still have liability for their failure to inspect.
+Such an inspection must be a thorough one, and an owner cannot get by with a perfunctory review of their premises.
+There is no bright line test as to what constitutes a reasonable inspection — it will depend on many factors that are examined on a case-by-case basis.

-For further information about a slip, trip and fall injury, please contact McAleer Law today for a free consultation.
+For further information about a slip-and-fall injury, please contact McAleer Law today for a free consultation.